Mega Man 2

 Although sales for the original Mega Man were unimpressive, Capcom allowed the team to create a sequel.
 They worked concurrently on other Capcom projects, using their free time to develop the game, using unused content from the first game.
 Takashi Tateishi composed the soundtrack, with Yoshihiro Sakaguchi serving as a sound programmer.

-Mega Man 2 is the second best selling Mega Man game, with more than 1.51 million copies sold.
-Critics praised its audio, visuals and gameplay as an improvement over the first game.
+Mega Man 2 is the second best-selling Mega Man game, with more than 1.51 million copies sold (it was previously the best selling Mega Man game until Mega Man 11 outsold it).
+Critics praised its audio, visuals, and gameplay as an improvement over the first game.
 Many publications rank Mega Man 2 as the best game in the series and one of the greatest video games of all time.
-It has been featured in game compilations, including Mega Man Legacy Collection for Windows, PlayStation 4, Xbox One, Nintendo 3DS, and Nintendo Switch, become a part of console emulation services, and appeared on mobile phones.
-Mega Man 3 was released in 1990.
+The game's soundtrack has also been considered one of the greatest of all time.
+It has been included in several game compilations such as Mega Man Legacy Collection, rereleased for mobile devices, and become a part of console emulation services.
+A sequel, Mega Man 3, was released in 1990.

 Plot

-After his initial defeat, Dr. Wily, the series' main antagonist, creates his own set of Robot Masters in an attempt to counter Mega Man: Metal Man, Air Man, Bubble Man, Quick Man, Crash Man, Flash Man, Heat Man, and Wood Man.
+A year after his initial defeat, series antagonist Dr. Wily creates his own set of Robot Masters in an attempt to counter Mega Man: Metal Man, Air Man, Bubble Man, Quick Man, Crash Man, Flash Man, Heat Man, and Wood Man.
 He also constructs a new fortress and army of robotic henchmen.
 Mega Man is then sent by his creator, Dr. Light, to defeat Dr. Wily and his Robot Masters.
 Mega Man defeats the eight new Robot Masters and then challenges Wily himself.
-During the final fight, Dr. Wily flees into the caves beneath his fortress and when Mega Man follows, attempts to trick Mega Man into thinking he is a space alien, but Mega Man defeats the alien revealing it to be a holographic projection device which malfunctions showing Dr. Wily at the controls.
+During the final fight, Dr. Wily flees into the caves beneath his fortress.
+When Mega Man follows, Dr. Wily attempts to trick Mega Man into believing he was impersonated by an alien.
+Mega Man defeats the alien, revealing it to be a holographic projection device with Dr. Wily at the controls of the now malfunctioning device.
 After the scientist begs for mercy, Mega Man spares Wily and returns home.